The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 Most “best headshot photographers in NYC” lists are compiled by content writers who’ve never sat for headshots, never watched a casting director flick through Actors Access thumbnails, and never had to tell a client their old headshots were working against them.
 This one is written by someone who does this work every day.
 My criteria:

 1. The photos actually book roles.
-The shots aren’t just beautiful — they aren’t fashion photos, after all.
-They sell you.
-The headshot has to grab your attention at thumbnail size and match the person who shows up at the audition.
+The shots aren’t just beautiful.
+You don’t look like a model, you look like a real human being with a story.
+The headshot has to grab your attention at thumbnail size but also match the person who shows up at the audition.

 2. The eyes are alive.
-Every photographer here has a demonstrated knack for capturing expression and inner life, not just designing flattering lighting.
+Every photographer here has a demonstrated knack for capturing expression and inner life, not just creating fancy lighting.
+The shots are not about the photographer proving their worth as a technician but about the subject — you!

 4. They have a distinct point of view.
 Each one is genuinely best-in-class at something different, so you can match the photographer to your particular need.